samia-rlmg/CreateCaptions/README.md

 3. Make any font specifications in the "Character" panel in After Effects.
 4. Select the composition that contains the video file.
 5. Go to File > Scripts > Run Script File and select this file.
 6. Follow the directions, which will prompt you to select your caption file.
+If you select an SRT file, it will align the captions according to the timecodes.
+Otherwise, it will give each caption the same average duration.